cybercraftit/user-frontend-for-elementor/readme.txt

 * Frontend admin panel - You can create a completely separete admin panel in the frotnend for your logged in users.
 Users in your site no longer needs to log into the wp-admin.
 Instead , they will enter the frontend admin panel after logging in.

+* You can set custom redirection url after user logs in.

 * Control access for wp-admin - With UFEL, you can control which user role can have the access to your deault wp-admin panel and who cannot.